AdityaPokharel/C-Practice/image_processing/readme.md

 Program creates a new .ppm image file on the same directory with the pixelation applied.

 TODO: Write up a k-means clustering algorithm for image compression.
+(Shown in COMP3308 Lecture 12 -- seems like it'd be fun to implement.)